CAVEconnectome/PyChunkedGraph/ingest/README.md

 ### Helm ([docs](https://helm.sh/docs/))
 `helm` is used to run the ingest.
 The provided chart installs kubernetes resources such as configmaps, secrets, deployments needed to run the ingest.
 Refer to example `helm/example_values.yaml` file for more information.

+> NOTE: Depending on your dataset, you will need to figure out the optimal limits for cpu and memory in your worker deployments.
+It can vary with chunk size, size of supervoxels (atomic semgents in layer 1), number of edges per chunk and so on.

 #### Chart Installation
 When all variables are ready, rename your values file to `values.yaml` (ignored by git because it can contain sensitive information).
 Then run:

 ```
 $ cd helm/